Nikitaz1410/CDTM_Hack_2025/README.md

     One-liner 💬:
     Revolutionizing patient anamnesis and medical data management with AI-powered OCR — all your health insights in one secure, unified platform!

+If you want to test out our solution: https://avi-health.de/

 🚀 What is AVI Health?

 AVI Health is a digital health platform that 📸 scans, 🧠 understands, and 📊 visualizes your medical documents — from blood tests and prescriptions to vaccination records and doctor’s notes — all using AI!